vasilakisfil/microtypes.info/content/http.md

 but with a response body that describes the MicroTypes availability.
 The structure and semantics of the response could be available in various serializations and formats and the clients could specify their preference using the regular, proactive, HTTP negotiation flow of Media Types.
-Although, as we will see later, it comes at a cost, we feel that it's the best among all three solutions presented here and the conceptual notion of OPTIONS method, as described by HTTP specs, matches very well with our intended use case.
+We feel that it's the best among all three solutions presented here and the conceptual notion of OPTIONS method, as described by HTTP specs, matches very well with our intended use case.
 Furthermore, such process gives much more flexibility to append any additional information to the client, than an HTTP header.

-#### 10.4.2.
-Well-known URIs and JSON Home
+#### Discovery Well-known URIs and JSON Home
 [RFC 5785](https://tools.ietf.org/html/rfc5785) defines a pre-defined URI for accessing server's various metadata:
 > It is increasingly common for Web-based protocols to require the
 >   discovery of policy or other information about a host ("site-wide